- A timeless look crafted for bluesy tone, projection, playability, and aesthetic beauty

 Ovangkol was introduced by Taylor Guitars, which is known for its focus on sustainability.
 Ovangkol has been used as a substitute for Rosewood because it is a far more environmentally friendly tonewood.

-The Ovangkol tone is characterized by full, rich lows and highs and a somewhat more emphasized mid-range than Rosewood.
+The Ovangkol tone is characterized by full, rich tones and highs and a somewhat more emphasized mid-range than Rosewood.

 However, there is still a little “scoop” in the mid-range, making this body wood ideal for singer/songwriters since the vocals can occupy that frequency range without clashing with the guitar.